 The Social Security Act requires SNFs to bill for certain services, including vaccine administration, even when SNFs rely on an outside vendor to perform the service.
 See Social Security Act §§ 1862(a)(18), 1842(b)(6)(E).

-Therefore, in order to facilitate the efficient administration of COVID-19 vaccines to SNF residents, CMS will exercise enforcement discretion with respect to these statutory provisions as well as any associated statutory references and implementing regulations, including as interpreted in pertinent guidance (collectively, “SNF Consolidated Billing Provisions”).
-Through the exercise of that discretion, CMS will allow Medicare-enrolled immunizers, including but not limited to pharmacies working with the United States, to bill directly and receive direct reimbursement from the Medicare program for vaccinating Medicare SNF residents.
+But, to facilitate the efficient administration of COVID-19 vaccines to patients in a Part A-covered SNF stay, CMS exercised “enforcement discretion,” which allowed Medicare-enrolled immunizers, including but not limited to pharmacies working with the U.S., to bill directly and get direct payment from the Medicare program for vaccinating Medicare SNF residents.